-Despite the current designation as a variant of follicular carcinoma, historically oncocytic carcinoma was considered a distinct entity.
-Even now the debate continues as to whether this tumor is sufficiently biologically distinct as to warrant categorization as a separate entity.
-This variant is often more aggressive and radioactive iodine resistant, and unlike follicular carcinoma, this variant can metastasize to lymph nodes.
-However, when controlled for stage and extent of invasion, this difference is diminished.
+A few cytomorphological variants of follicular carcinomas defined in the past include oncocytic (Hürthle cell) variant, clear cell variant, mucinous variant, and follicular carcinoma with signet-ring cells.
+Historically oncocytic carcinoma was considered a distinct entity.
+Even now the debate continues among experts as to whether this tumor is sufficiently biologically distinct as to warrant categorization as a separate entity.
+This variant is often more aggressive and radioactive iodine resistant.
+However, when controlled for stage and extent of invasion, this difference is diminished.1 Nevertheless, oncocytic (Hürthle cell) carcinomas have now their own chapter in the 4th edition of the WHO classification.